EECS-6414/ARS-AuthorBased/README.md

 ## Input File

-A preprocessed user comment list (frequency csv file) is required to create the files necessary to produce the recommendation output.
+A user comment list (frequency csv file) is required to create the files necessary to produce the recommendation output.
 This file has a list of users with all of the apps they have commented on.

 A csv list of all apps is required as well.